Lino1705/visdat-course/docs/programming-fundamentals.md

 ### Procedural Programming

-**Concept:** Programs are organized as a sequence of functions that operate on data.
+**Concept:** Programs are organized as a sequence of functions that operate on data. test

 **Characteristics:**
 - **Step-by-step execution:** Code runs from top to bottom